Dev-Tams/celo-tutorials-101-building-Dex-Aggregator-celo-coding-tutorial-from-scratch.md./README.md

 ## 1.2 Learning Objectives
 Objective:
-~Ability to create a simple Educational DEX Aggregator on Celo blockchain using Hardhat.
+- Ability to create a simple Educational DEX Aggregator on Celo blockchain using Hardhat.
-~You will understand how to write and deploy smart contracts.
+- You will understand how to write and deploy smart contracts.
-~Interact with them using a web3 interface, and how to use the Celo blockchain to store and transfer value.
+- Interact with them using a web3 interface, and how to use the Celo blockchain to store and transfer value.

 ## 1.3 Tech Stack:
-stacks required to scale through the tutorial
+Stacks required to scale through the tutorial
-* Hardhat
+* Hardhat: Hardhat is a development environment to compile, deploy, test, and debug your Ethereum smart contracts.
+It provides a comprehensive set of tools to manage your project, including local blockchain networks, testing frameworks, and plugins.
+You can learn more about Hardhat on their official [website](https://hardhat.org/)

-* Solidity
+* Solidity: Solidity is a programming language used to write smart contracts on the Ethereum blockchain.
+It is a high-level language that is similar to JavaScript and is designed to be secure, reliable, and easy to use.
+You can learn more about Solidity on the Ethereum [website](https://ethereum.org/developers/#solidity)

-* JavaScript
+* JavaScript: JavaScript is a popular programming language used to create dynamic web applications.
+It is used extensively in web development to add interactivity to websites and to create client-side applications.
+You can learn more about JavaScript on the Mozilla Developer Network [website](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

-* React
+* React: React is a popular JavaScript library used to build user interfaces for web applications.
+It provides a set of tools to create reusable components, manage state, and handle user interactions.
+You can learn more about React on the React [website](https://reactjs.org/)

-* Celo Blockchain
+* Celo Blockchain: Celo is a blockchain platform that aims to make financial tools and services accessible to everyone in the world.
+You can learn more about Celo on their official [website](https://celo.org/)

 ## 1.4 Prerequisites and Previous Knowledge:
 To follow along with this tutorial, you should have basic knowledge of: